 Details of the likely policy impacts on Political Opinion

-This proposal is unlikely to impact on good relations between people of different political opinion.
+This proposal is unlikely to have an adverse impact on good relations between people of different political opinion.
+The building will continue to provide access for all stakeholders regardless of political opinion.